TeyKey1/simple-clap-logger/README.md

 # Simple Clap Logger

-A simple cli logger, which aims to mimic the clap format of error reporting in order to create a seamless cli experience without formatting inconsistencies.
+A simple cli logger, which aims to mimic the [clap](https://github.com/clap-rs/clap) format of error reporting in order to create a seamless cli experience without formatting inconsistencies.

-![example][./example.JPG]
+![example][./example.PNG]

 ## Getting started
 ```rust